CRUFT: To Synchronize Our Heartbeats

 There is so much broken and fragmented information to consume on the Internet, so the task is to build something from the leftovers.
 This is CRUFT.

 The Internet is the raw material I appropriate and remix by writing computer code that is automated and runs on a 24/7 schedule producing a form of auto-generated collage I call CRUFT.
-The resulting artwork allows me to investigate the metamodern oscillation between [enthusiasm & irony], [hope & melancholy], [empathy & apathy], [unity & plurality], [totality & fragmentation], and [purity & ambiguity].
+This work lacks certainty, it is variable, fragile, and impermanent.

-In his book After The Future, Franco Berardi refers to 'the slow cancellation of the future [which] got underway in the 1970s and 1980s.'
+In his book After The Future, Franco "Bifo" Berardi refers to 'the slow cancellation of the future [which] got underway in the 1970s and 1980s.'
 He is referring not to a direction of time, but rather a psychological perception.
 Berardi also suggests we are stuck between globalization and global war, between identity and capital and we seem to be incapable of producing radical change.
 Berardi is describing my own sense of time.
 No forward movement, no progress, standing still.
 No sense of time.
 No sense of place.

 Mark Fisher reminds us in his book Capitalist Realism, that we are stuck in a cultural loop based on movie reruns, adaptations, and franchises.
 Time has forgotten to move forward so when we imagine the future it's not new at all.
 Faced with an uncertain tomorrow, it's easy to be seduced by an eternal present.